-Other treatment options will be discussed with you before deciding to go ahead with the injection(s) and your consent is needed.
-The decision on whether or not to have the injection is made together by you and your doctor.
-Your doctor will be able to give you up-to-date information about the chance of this treatment working for you and how it fits in with other care.
-If you are undecided about whether or not to have injection(s) then more advice and information can be given.
+Other treatment options will be discussed with you before deciding to have the injections and your consent is needed.
+The decision on whether or not to have the injection(s) is made together by you and your doctor.
+Your doctor will be able to provide you with up-to-date information about the chance of the treatment working for you and how it fits in with other care.

+If you are undecided about whether or not to have injections then more advice and information can be given.
 Please speak to your doctor for more information.